Kalmantic/peakinfer/README.md

 # PeakInfer

-LLM inference performance analysis CLI by Kalmantic AI Labs.
+LLM inference performance analysis CLI.

-PeakInfer reveals the truth about your LLM inference patterns - what models you're calling, how they perform, and where code intent diverges from runtime reality.
+Reveals the truth about your LLM inference patterns - what models you're calling, how they perform, and where code intent diverges from runtime reality.

 ## Features